thesofproject/sof-docs/developer_guides/fuzzer/fuzzing.rst

 Instructions
 ************

 #.
 Build a fuzzer in order to use it.
-Follow the instructions at `Build SOF
+Follow the instructions at Build SOF
-   with docker: Step 4: Build Topology and Tools <https://thesofproject.github.io/latest/getting_started/build-guide/build-with-docker.html#build-topology-and-tools>`__.
+   with docker, :ref:`docker-topology-tools`.

 #.
 Enter the Docker container: